MEET THE CLIMATE NEXUS TEAM

 Read bio

-Chane’l Radden is a Digital Communications Associate at Climate Nexus.
+Chane’l Radden is a Senior Associate at Climate Nexus.

 Prior to joining Climate Nexus, she worked on food advocacy campaigns in the nation’s capital.
 Chane’l served as the campaign assistant on the ‘Healthy School Meals for All Montgomery’ campaign at Healthy School Food Maryland.
 Before that, she worked on the Produce Plus program in Washington D.C. where she supported program implementation and communications.